Dental Medicine in Downers Grove

 The following abilities and expectations must be met by all students admitted to the College with reasonable accommodation.
 A candidate must have abilities and skills in five areas: 1) observation; 2) communication; 3) motor; 4) conceptual, integrative, and quantitative; and 5) behavioral and social.
 Technological compensation can be made for some limitation in certain of these areas, but a candidate should be able to perform in a reasonably independent manner.

 Candidates are required to certify that they understand and meet these Technical Standards.
 Candidates must provide such certification prior to matriculation.
 Candidates who may not meet the Technical Standards must inform the Director of Admissions, who will then contact the Dean of Students.
 The Dean of Students, in consultation with the Dean, will identify and discuss what accommodations, if any, the College would need to make that would allow the candidate to complete the curriculum.
 The College is not able to grant accommodations that alter the educational standards of the curriculum.
 Students must meet the Technical Standards for the duration of enrollment in the College.

 Prospective applicants should submit all of their required application materials as early as possible.
-Typically 50% of all admissions offers will be made by the end of December of the year prior to matriculation.
 The College of Dental Medicine - Illinois uses a two-step application process.
 Applicants must submit both a completed AADSAS application and an MWU supplemental application.